 Grand Island is home of the SkillsUSA Nebraska State Conference.
-The 2019 Conference will be held April 11-13 at the Heartland Event Center and Fonner Park Complex.
+The 2020 Conference (April 2-4) has been CANCELED.

 Last year, 1,592 of this state's brightest young minds participated in the conference.
 Students competed in 141 contests from over 100 different areas of career and technical education

 Here's just a taste of some of the various competitions held: 3-D Visualization, Automotive Service Technology, Carpentry, Criminal Justice, Culinary Arts, Diesel Equipment Technology, Electrical Wiring, Interactive App and Gaming Design, Medical Math, Nurse Assisting, Precision Machining Technology, Robotics, TV Production, Web Design and Welding.
 There were even competitions for extemporaneous speaking, community service and job interviews.

 What is SkillsUSA?
 It is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.